cyberark/secretless-broker/demos/k8s-demo/README.md

 In addition to the demo you've seen so far, you can also **rotate the DB credentials** and watch the app continue to perform as expected.

 The rotator script:
+ + Rotates the credentials in the database
  + Updates the password in the secrets store
- + Waits for the update to take effect
- + Rotates the credentials in the database

-Typically, you would want your rotation to work the other way - update the DB and then your vault - but we're using Kubernetes secrets in this guide, which isn't built to handle secret rotation gracefully.
-In practice, you would use a more mature secrets management solution, like [Conjur](https://www.conjur.org).
+ + Prunes previously open connections

 To see graceful rotation in action, poll the endpoint to retrieve the list of pets (GET `/pets`) in a separate terminal before rotating: